adcerny/auth0-cert/study-guide.md

 * **Allowed Logout URLs:** A comma-separated list of URLs to which a user can be redirected after logging out, used in conjunction with the returnTo query parameter.
 This field has a limit of **100 URLs**.
 Importantly, query strings and hash fragments in the provided URL are ignored during the validation process.
 * **Allowed Web Origins:** A comma-separated list of URLs that are permitted to make requests using Cross-Origin Authentication.
 This field also has a limit of **100 URLs**, and validation similarly ignores paths, query strings, and hash fragments.

-For multi-tenant B2B applications that use the Auth0 Organizations feature, a more secure and dynamic method for handling customer-specific subdomains is available.
+For multi-tenant B2B applications that use the Auth0 Organisations feature, a more secure and dynamic method for handling customer-specific subdomains is available.
 Instead of using a risky wildcard, the `{organization\_name}` placeholder can be used in the Allowed Callback URLs, for instance: `https://{organization\_name}.myapp.com/callback`.

 Using a wildcard like \*.myapp.com creates a vulnerability because an attacker could potentially register a subdomain (e.g., malicious.myapp.com), initiate a login flow, and trick Auth0 into redirecting an authenticated user—along with their sensitive authorization code—to the attacker-controlled server.
 The {organization\_name} placeholder mitigates this threat.
 Auth0 will only substitute the names of organizations that are legitimately registered and configured within the tenant.
 An attacker cannot forge a redirect to an arbitrary subdomain; it must correspond to a known and trusted entity within the Auth0 configuration.